svenbear/Tidy_Data_Project/README.md

  actions WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING wearing a smartphone (Samsung Galaxy S II) on the waist that recorded 3 dimensional (X,Y,Z) motion data.
 The data was randomly partitioned into a test data set and a train data set.

+The original paper: https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2013-84.pdf, which goes into more detail
+on the sampling protocols, filetring, etc. done to the data captured from the Android phone sensors. [#1]

-  A full description is available at the site where the data was obtained:
+  A full description of the data set is available at the site where the data was obtained:
     http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-  Here are the data for the project:
+  Here is the link to the data used for this project:
     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

  The zipfile contains several files that need to be processed in order to create the final